konstellation-io/science-toolkit/runner-image/README.md

 # Runner Image

-This Dockerfile is a basic science-toolkit runner with python libraries
+This Dockerfile is a basic science-toolkit runner with python libraries.

 The goal of this image is to be run by Drone.io on Kubernetes.